Isaiah 60:1-5 A Light Shining in Darkness

 “For your light has come, And the glory of the LORD has risen upon you.”

-Light has come.
-No matter how dark or dim our circumstances, our light has come.
-This light is nothing less than the great and glorious presence of Jehovah.
+Light has arrived.
+Regardless of how dark or faint our situations may be, our light has appeared.
+This light is none other than the magnificent and glorious presence of Jehovah.

 And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.
 (John 1:14, NASB)

-Indeed we confess with John the Baptist that we are not that light.
-Christ Jesus is the light of the world.
-We boast not about our lives but of the glorious presence of the Lord.
+Indeed, we admit with John the Baptist that we are not the light; Christ Jesus is the true light of the world.
+We do not boast about our own lives but about the glorious presence of the Lord.

 And while John was completing his course, he kept saying, “What do you suppose that I am?
 I am not He.
 But behold, one is coming after me the sandals of whose feet I am not worthy to untie.”
 (Acts 13:25, NASB)